Are you hiking the Salkantay? Then, read this useful information.

 As a result, the best preparation for hiking the Salkantay trek is to arrive in Cusco, where we highly recommend spending at least two days before the trek begins to give your body time to acclimate.
 Get plenty of sleep, stay hydrated, and be sure to get some Diamox to help your body adjust.

-BesT Time to hike the Salkantay Trek
+Best time to hike the Salkantay Trek

 You can trek the Classic Salkantay Trek all year around, but we recommend hiking it in the drier months from April to November.
 The days are warm, around 62°F (17°C), and cooler at night and in the early mornings, around 40°F (5°C).
 This path is all about the views of the snow-capped mountains and the verdant valleys that spread through the Andes below, and you’re far more likely to enjoy them without a cloud in sight in the drier months, April through November.